dart-lang/path/README.md

 is necessary.

 We try to guarantee that **operations with valid inputs and correct output will not change**.
-Operations where one or more inputs are invalid according to the semantics of the corresponding platform may produce different output over time.
+Operations, where one or more inputs are invalid according to the semantics of the corresponding platform, may produce different outputs over time.
 Operations for which `path` produces incorrect output will also change so that we can fix bugs.